TheBayoumi/Sprints_RTOS_MC01/README.md

 Earliest Deadline First (EDF) is a shecduling algorithm that adopts a dynamic priority-based preemptive scheduling policy, meaning that the priority of a task can change during its execution, and the processing of any task is interrupted by a request for any higher priority task.

->How to implement an EDF scheduler using FreeRTOS.
+>implemention an EDF scheduler using FreeRTOS.

 1. In the ""prvIdleTask"" function.